Combined cover

 Cons

-While all gold-tier policies include cover for child birth in a private hospital, this one packs heaps of perks you won't find elsewhere, including cover for IVF treatments, 24/7 access to a telephone nurse service, and continuity of care, which means you can keep seeing your chosen obstetrician throughout your pregnancy.
-As well as the telephone nurse Medibank also offer the Health Concierge service, to provide personalised helath support to prepare for or recover from a hospital stay.
-Medibank has also partnered with researchers at Monash Uni to improve research around prenatal healthcare, as part of the OptimalMe program.
+All gold-tier policies include cover for child birth in a private hospital, but this one packs heaps of perks you won't find elsewhere, including cover for IVF treatments, 24/7 access to a telephone nurse service, and continuity of care, which means you can keep seeing your chosen obstetrician throughout your pregnancy.
+Medibank also offers a Health Concierge service, and has partnered with Monash Uni researchers to improve research around prenatal healthcare.

 All of this is great, but what about the price?
-Well, Medibank's gold hospital policy is the cheapest among Australia's big 6 private health funds.
-Also, its Growing Family extras product covered prenatal and antenatal care while being great value - it took a highly commended in the 2024 Finder awards for the comprehensive extras category.
+Well, Medibank's gold hospital policy took a highly commended in the 2025 Finder Health Insurance Awards for the Gold category, and is the cheapest among Australia's big 6 private health funds.
+Also, its Growing Family extras product covers prenatal and antenatal care while being great value.

 Pros